Chaitanya-Pratap-Singh/Chaitanya-Pratap-Singh/README.md

 ## About Me

+I am a Youtuber and Programming Enthusiast living in Prayagraj, India, and a Computer Science and Communication Engineering undergraduate at KIIT, Bhubaneshwar.
+As a hobby, I love to edit videos and read books
-Hey I'm Chaitanya Pratap Singh, a student that enjoys building and creating things using various technologies.
-My ambition is to use technology to have a positive impact on the world.
-I'm also a content creator who enjoys a good mystery, thriller, or science fiction novel.
+My ambition is to use technology to improve the world into a better place.

 <h2  > Connect with me</h2>